 Oftentimes, minor medical issues and serious diseases can share certain symptoms.
 It is your doctor’s job to determine whether a medical complaint is a symptom of a serious disease or illness.
 If your doctor says you should have further testing, but never orders those tests, or says they will follow up with you to determine whether your issues are improving, but fails to do so and your diagnosis was delayed, you may have a malpractice claim.

 Get The Answers You Are Looking For

 If you believe you are the victim of medical malpractice, contact Gerling Law.
 Our lawyers will investigate your case and get you the answers you deserve.
-Call 812-266-9051 for a free consultation at our Evansville, Indianapolis, Louisville, or Owensboro office.
+Call 1-888-GERLING (888-437-5464) for a free consultation at one of our locations in Evansville, Indianapolis, Louisville, or Owensboro.
 Remember, Go with Experience.
 Go with Gerling.